adam4130/reversible-random-number-generators/README.md

 generators, this template parameter must be a floating point type e.g.
 `double`.
 The constructor determines the underlying distribution parameters e.g. `UniformRNG<int> rng(-10, 10);` outputs integer values in [-10, 10].
 The
-generators are automatically seeded with a sequence from `std::random_device` which is implementation dependent if it provides non-deterministic random numbers.
-There also exist `seed` functions that can be used to set a custom seed or sequence, for repeatable values e.g. `rng.seed(123456789);`.
+generators are automatically seeded with a sequence from `std::random_device`.
+There also exist `seed` functions that can be used to set a custom seed or sequence e.g. `rng.seed(123456789);`.

 Minimal example for generating and reversing a sequence of uniformly random numbers.
 Values can be generated individually, as vectors, or as tuples with